kjantzer/bui/presenters/popover/README.md

 Uses [popper.js](https://popper.js.org) to display views as a popover over a partiuclar target

-> NOTE: the idea is to have this replace Dropdown.js

 ## Rendering Views

 Popover should only be used as the presenter of views and not be